vdaas/vald/docs/tutorial/agent-on-docker.md

       search_edge_size: 10
       # in-memory mode enabled
       enable_in_memory_mode: true
       # The limit duration of automatic indexing
+      # auto_index_duration_limit should be 30m-6h for producation use.
+Below setting is a just example
       auto_index_duration_limit: 1m
       # Check duration of automatic indexing.
+      # auto_index_check_duration be 10m-1h for producation use.
+Below setting is a just example
       auto_index_check_duration: 10s
       # The number of cache to trigger automatic indexing
       auto_index_length: 100